Iristyle/Midori/README.md

     * `Invoke-AuthenticodeSignTool` - Will find signtool.exe based on common locations and will exeucte it.
     * `New-ZipFile` - Will create or add to an existing zip file with the given list of files, and can re-root the paths.
-Depends on DotNetZip (not included), but easy enough to restore with Nuget
+Depends on 7Zip (not included), but easy enough to restore with Nuget - see build.ps1 bootstrapper above.
 * Files
     * `Add-AnnotatedContent` - Concatenates files from a given folder into another file, annotating the source folder and filenames in C# / SQL compatible comments.
 * HipChat